 one or more driving-related Criminal Code convictions one or more 10-point Motor Vehicle Act convictions, and/or one or more excessive speeding convictions

-As of March 2018, you'll also pay a Driver Risk Premium if you have two or more distracted driving convictions over a three-year period.
+Starting March 1, 2018, you'll also pay a Driver Risk Premium if you have two or more convictions for using an electronic device while driving over a three-year period.

 The DRP and DPP premiums are separate from Autoplan insurance premiums.
 They are billed even if you don't own or insure a vehicle.
 Any revenue generated will offset Autoplan premiums.